 Soon after Joey was born, as my husband suspected, I joined the Down Syndrome Association of Atlanta.
 I eventually served on its board for six years.
 I put my professional background in communications to use for our local DSAA and GiGi’s Playhouse for a couple of years.
 I also held the position of marketing director of a nonprofit serving people with developmental disabilities.
 During that time, I became a Partners in Policymaking graduate and regularly advocate for issues supporting individuals with developmental disabilities.

 Along the way, I have talked with dozens of parents.
 They face struggle, surgeries, loss, loneliness, discrimination, and ignorance.
-Yet they also are wrapped in beauty.
-They embrace the community, love deeply, become advocates, and rise above.
+Yet they embrace the community, love deeply, become advocates, and rise above.

 Parenting a child with special needs comes with additional challenges and aspirations.
 We worry about our kids’ health issues, behavior challenges, education access, progress, and inclusion, fitting in, independence, future, and how all of this will affect siblings.
 We also have additional financial challenges and the realization our empty nest years may never actually be empty.